 Students in this class will draft and complete the thesis proposal.
 They will learn about the structure and content of the thesis proposal as they: (1) consider ways of integrating their work and articulating a core problem; (2) discuss the conventions of scholarly discourse, documentation, and argumentation; and (3) formulate goals that are ambitious but also achievable in a reasonable amount of time and in accordance with the availability of resources.
 Multiple sections of this course will be offered for students in the Social Sciences and Professions, the Humanities, and the Arts.
 Please note: unlike other requirements in the thesis and defense sequence of classes, the Thesis Proposal Seminar is offered only once a year in the spring semester.
 The course will combine classroom instruction and affinity-group work as well as special events and activities.
 In some weeks the course sections will meet separately, in other weeks all sections will come together for plenary sessions that may include events and activities such as guest lectures, library visits, and human subjects research instruction.
 Possible texts will include The Craft of Research (Booth, Colomb, and Williams).
-To pass, students must submit a final draft of the thesis proposal that has been read and approved by the adviser.
-The instructor’s acceptance of the draft will count as official Gallatin approval but students must also submit their proposal using the appropriate form, which will then be emailed to the adviser and Seminar instructor for confirmation.
+To pass this course, students must submit a draft of the thesis proposal that has been read and approved by the instructor.
+Students who do not finish a draft by the end of the semester will receive a grade of Incomplete ("I") in the course, but they are still expected to submit an adviser-approved proposal by the June 15, 2018 deadline.
+Please note: To fulfill the Thesis Proposal requirement, students must 1) receive a grade of "P" in the Thesis Proposal Seminar and 2) upload their proposal using the online Thesis Proposal Submission form, which will then be emailed to the adviser for approval.
+Proposals must be submitted via the online form no later than June 15, 2018.
+Students who have been given a grade of "I" will be contacted by the program at the semester's end about next steps.
+Students who cannot submit an adviser-approved proposal to Gallatin by June 15 should consult with the Faculty Director to devise a completion timeline.